dt-demos/monaco-demo/README.md

 # Local Testing

-The `test-monaco.sh` is provided for local testing.
+The `test-monaco-cli.sh` is provided for local testing.
 It assumes you have the monaco CLI installed locally.